Low Dose Naltrexone (LDN) Choices booklet

-Some of the common initial side effects from taking LDN are increased fatigue, sleep disturbance (if taken at night time) and increased spasticity however many people starting on LDN do not experience any side effects.
+Some of the common initial side effects from taking LDN are increased fatigue, sleep disturbance (if taken at night-time) and increased spasticity, however, many people starting on LDN do not experience any side effects.

 LDN is most commonly administered in liquid form.
 It is taken with a syringe of the same type used to give medications to infants.
 LDN is also available as a capsule at 3mg and 4.5mg doses or as sublingual drops, which are a higher dose to liquid LDN and are used by people who have trouble swallowing.
-The drops are placed under the tongue with a dropper (10).
+The drops are placed under the tongue with a dropper (12).

-It is strongly suggested by the LDN Research Trust that you should talk with your GP, MS nurse or neurologist if you are taking herbal medicines, or multiple medications or if you have renal or liver failure.
+It is strongly suggested by the LDN Research Trust that you should talk with your GP, MS nurse or neurologist if you are taking herbal medicines, or multiple medications, or if you have renal or liver failure.
 If you experience liver issues you may need to be regularly monitored with additional blood tests.

-Some medicines are not compatible with LDN – particularly opiate-based painkillers (such as morphine).
+Some medicines are not compatible with LDN – particularly opiate-based painkillers such as morphine.

 If you are considering taking LDN, you should provide the prescribing doctor with your full medical history.

-If you choose to start treatment with LDN please report any untoward or adverse effects immediately to your prescribing doctor so the treatment process may be re-assessed and modified if necessary (10).
+If you choose to start treatment with LDN please report any untoward or adverse effects immediately to your prescribing doctor so the treatment process may be re-assessed and modified if necessary (12).

-If you are considering using LDN and wanted to do some further reading, then you could start with ‘The LDN Book’ edited by Linda Elsegood.
-In 2016 the editor of New Pathways magazine reviewed the book and said that Elsegood had gathered together a host of experts on the subject, all of whom had written in a warm and engaging way.
-They felt that although MS had to share a chapter with lupus the information was exhaustive, covering many facets of MS without being patronising or boring and explained what LDN could do and how it might be doing it (11).
-The book is available to purchase online from a variety of retailers.
+If you are considering using LDN and wanted to do some further reading, then you could start with The LDN Book edited by Linda Elsegood (published by Chelsea Green Publishing Co).
+In 2016, the editor of MS-UK’s New Pathways magazine reviewed the book and said that Elsegood had gathered together a host of experts on the subject, all of whom had written in a warm and engaging way.
+They felt that although MS shared a chapter with lupus, the information was exhaustive, covering many facets of MS without being patronising or boring and explained what LDN could do and how it might be doing it (14).
+This book, and a subsequent second volume released in 2020, are available to purchase online from a variety of retailers.

-Multiple Sclerosis Journal, A pilot trial of low-dose naltrexone in primary progressive multiple sclerosis.
+- Multiple Sclerosis Journal, A pilot trial of low-dose naltrexone in primary progressive multiple sclerosis.
 Gironi et al. Published September 2008.
 Accessed 15 October 2018. www.ncbi.nlm.nih.gov/pubmed/18728058

 - Multiple Sclerosis Journal, The effect of low-dose naltrexone on quality of life of patients with multiple sclerosis: a randomized placebo-controlled trial.
 Sharafaddinzadeh et al. Published August 2010.
 Accessed 16 October 2018. www.ncbi.nlm.nih.gov/pubmed/20534644

-Annals of neurology, Pilot trial of low-dose naltrexone and quality of life in multiple sclerosis, Cree BA et al. Published August 2010.
+- Annals of neurology, Pilot trial of low-dose naltrexone and quality of life in multiple sclerosis, Cree BA et al. Published August 2010.
 Accessed 16 October 2018. www.ncbi.nlm.nih.gov/pubmed/20695007

-Summary of Product Characteristics – Nalorex.
+- Summary of Product Characteristics – Nalorex.
 Bristol-Myers Squibb Pharmaceutical Ltd. Page last reviewed February 2014.
 Accessed on 16 October 2018. www.medicines.org.uk/emc/product/1636